DevOpsBoondoggles/PackerTemplates/README.md

 packer build --only hyperv-iso -var 'hyperv_switchname=Ethernet' -var 'iso_url=./server2016.iso' .\windows_2016_docker.json
 ```

+Where `Ethernet` is the name of my default Hyper-V Virtual Switch.
 You then can use this box with Vagrant to spin up a Hyper-V VM.

 #### Generation 2 VMs